Alternative Sentencing Programs

 Bill Santucci Justice Center: 10810 Justice Center Dr. Ste.
 170, Roseville, Ca. 95678 Phone: 916-543-7400

 Participants are required to report to an approved work site two days per week.
 Participants must work at least 8 hours in order to receive one day of credit toward their court ordered sentence.

 Participants are confined to their residence under G.P.S. tracking and may only leave their residence if approved by the Probation Officer.
 Participants receive credit toward their court ordered sentence while participating in the program.
 Participants may retain their employment and participate in educational programs or evidenced-based treatment during the term of the program.

 Alcohol Monitoring (SCRAM)

-Pursuant to Penal Code Section(s) 1229 (2) and 1210.12, provides continuous alcohol monitoring services to be utilized in conjunction with alcohol treatment.
+Provides continuous alcohol monitoring services to be utilized in conjunction with alcohol treatment.
 The SCRAM monitoring device is attached to the participant’s ankle and detects alcohol consumption through the skin.
 The combination of SCRAM and treatment provides a critical tool to promote a successful transition into the community.

 Adult Drug Court